praawt/developers/book/README.md

     </tr>
     <tr>
       <td>Outdated Tech</td>
       <td>Monopolies and duopolies have no incentive to innovate and update their technology.
-They only do so by charing its clients, directly or indirectly.</td>
+They only do so by charging its clients, directly or indirectly.</td>
       <td>The community working on open-source software and standards maintain the platform constantly.</td>
     </tr>
     <tr>